sqlparser/sqlflow_public/sqlflow_terms.md

 ### TERMS & CONDITIONS

-This document outlines the terms and conditions under which Gudu Software (“Licensor”), provides license to access its website to visitors (“you”).
+This document outlines the terms and conditions under which Gudu Software (“Licensor”), provides license to access its website/service to visitors (“you”).
 For the purposes of this Terms & Conditions, “website” is a set of pages located under domain names "gudusoft.com" and its subdomains.

 These terms and conditions govern your use of this website/service, by using this website/service, you accept these terms and conditions in full.